mlvein/100daysofdatavisualization/README.md

 https://thegreatdiscontent.com/interview/elle-luna-100-day-project
 starting April 6th to July 14th 2015.

-The goal of this project is to visualize data for 100 consecutive days.
-Data that would be visualized will be already researched and listed below to focus on input and information design through code.
-The goal is to improve data visualization skills in 100 days.
+The goal of this project is to design information, making it faster and easier to understand for 100 consecutive days.

---
+Design guidelines
+- created with HTML/SVG/CSS
+- easy to edit and update
+- responsive
+-

 001
 002
 003